emir-munoz/ws4j/edu.cmu.lti.ws4j/README.txt

 ---- Preparation ----
 By default, requirement for compilation are:
  - JDK 5+
- - Maven 2 (or m2eclipse plugin on eclipse)
+ - Maven 2 (or "m2e" plugin on eclipse, avoid "m2eclipse")
  - JAWJAW (Java Wrapper for NICT Japanese/English WordNet; http://code.google.com/p/jawjaw).

 Before using WS4J, compile and package JAWJAW and put the